pingcap/docs-cn/reference/sql/statements/admin.md

 ADMIN CANCEL DDL JOBS job_id [, job_id] ...;
 ```

+If the operation fails to cancel the jobs, specific reasons are displayed.

+> **Note:**
+>
+> - Only this operation can cancel DDL jobs.
+All other operations and environment changes (such as machine restart and cluster restart) cannot cancel these jobs.
+> - This operation can cancel multiple DDL jobs at the same time.
+You can get the ID of DDL jobs using the `ADMIN SHOW DDL JOBS` statement.
+> - If the jobs you want to cancel are finished, the cancellation operation fails.

-To check the consistency of all the data and corresponding indexes in the `tbl_name` table, use `ADMIN CHECK TABLE`.
-If the consistency check is passed, an empty result is returned.
-Otherwise, an error message is returned indicating that the data is inconsistent.
+To check the consistency of all the data and corresponding indexes in the `tbl_name` table, use `ADMIN CHECK TABLE`:

 {{< copyable "sql" >}}